dskrypa/cli_command_parser/_src/documentation.rst

 any other parameters.
 The usage / help text that it prints is automatically generated based on the Command in use, the file it is in, the Parameters in that Command, and any subcommands that are present.

-The content of the help text can be configured when :ref:`initializing the Command <commands:Initializing Commands>`.
+The content of the help text can be configured when :ref:`initializing the Command <commands:Defining Commands>`.
 It is also possible to :ref:`disable <configuration:Usage & Help Text Options>` the ``--help`` parameter by specifying ``add_help=False``, if desired.
 If ``add_help`` is disabled, it is possible to define a different :ref:`parameters:ActionFlag` to replace it, using a combination of